Introduction to ‘Unlocked’ – a puppetry video project

 Videos should be emailed to email@example.com with the name, phone number and address of the artist, accompanied by a short paragraph of no more than 1,000 characters, including spaces, to explain their choice of puppetry, materials and storyline.

-Additional opportunities will be available (if the festival can take place physically) for graduates from the Royal Central School of Speech and Drama, Nottingham Trent University, The University of Kent, and local sixth forms to work with the festival on the following:
+Additional opportunities will be available (if the festival can take place physically) for graduates from the Royal Central School of Speech and Drama, The University of Kent, Canterbury Christ Church University and Nottingham Trent University, and local sixth forms to work with the festival on the following:

 - Design of video presentations